 First of all, Congratulations!
-You can Get Rid of Postpartum Belly.
+You can Get Rid of your Postpartum Belly.

 Your body just grew a new person.
 That is amazingly incredible!